-MONICA solutions are deployed at the Emerald Headingly Cricket Ground to help better understand crowd behaviour and further improve the handling of incidents.
+MONICA solutions are deployed at the Emerald Headingley Cricket Ground to help better understand crowd behaviour and further improve the handling of incidents.
 The first demonstration took place on 17th August 2018 during the Vitality Blast T20 cricket match between the Yorkshire Vikings and Nottinghamshire Outlaws.

-Being an iconic venue for international cricket and home to the first-class Yorkshire County Cricket Club (YCCC), the cricket ground at Emerald Headingly Stadium in Leeds, UK is an important part of the City’s DNA.
+Being an iconic venue for international cricket and home to the first-class Yorkshire County Cricket Club (YCCC), the cricket ground at Emerald Headingley Stadium in Leeds, UK is an important part of the City’s DNA.

 To safeguard its international status and further evolve, the Club has begun a comprehensive redevelopment of the cricket ground over the next 20 years with the aim of becoming one of the finest cricket venues in the world.
 In parallel, the Club is always on the lookout for ways to improve customer experience which is where MONICA comes in.

 As Mark Arthur, Chief Executive of Yorkshire County Cricket Club states:

 ‘Here at YCCC we cannot underestimate the importance of providing a safe and secure environment, and MONICA has provided us with a real opportunity to identify and test what works best for our facilities, staff and customers, whilst making an important contribution to the wider challenges presented by large scale outdoor events across Europe.
 We are pleased to be working with Leeds Rugby with the expert support of our Stadium security providers G4S, technical suppliers Mtech and university technical partner Leeds Beckett University and hope that we can make a valuable contribution to this groundbreaking R & D project.’